Derrell Olpherts

-Derrell Olpherts (born 7 January 1992) is an English professional rugby league footballer who plays as a er, or for Featherstone Rovers in the RFL Championship.
+Derrell Olpherts (born 7 January 1992) is an English professional rugby league footballer who plays as a er, or for the Batley Bulldogs in the RFL Championship.

 He has previously played for the Salford Red Devils, the Castleford Tigers and the Leeds Rhinos in the Super League, the Dewsbury Rams in the Championship, and the Hemel Stags and Newcastle Thunder in League 1.

 Background

 Olpherts was born in Wakefield, West Yorkshire, England.

 Career

 Dewsbury Rams

 Olpherts made his professional début on 19 February 2012 for Dewsbury in a cup tie against Featherstone.

 Hemel Stags

 Olpherts played for the Hemel Stags in the Kingstone Press League 1 in 2015, making 22 appearances and scoring 7 tries as a fullback.

 Newcastle Thunder

 Olpherts represented the Newcastle Thunder in League 1 between 2016 and 2017.
 He was utilised as a centre or fullback and scored 30 tries in 41 appearances.

 Salford Red Devils

 Olpherts joined the Salford Red Devils for the 2018 season.
 He made his Super League début for Salford against Widnes.